Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 409A compliance is necessary for private companies that issue options to employees.

-There is a lot of other information that you’ll eventually become aware of when the 409A process begins (valuation methodologies, FMVs and valuation industry averages, how the industry is changing, etc.).
+There is a lot of other information that you’ll eventually become aware of when the 409A process begins (valuation methodologies, how the industry is changing, etc).
 But you now have an understanding of the basics to make sure your company is compliant with IRS section 409A.

 We hope this post helps you make an informed decision about a 409A provider.

 At Carta, we provide audit-defensible 409A valuations.
 We’re the country’s leading cap table management and 409A provider, and perform approximately 5,000 409A valuations each year.
 We leverage best-in-class software and industry expertise to deliver valuations faster and for less than traditional providers.
-Please get in touch if you’d like to learn more about us.
+Download the sample below to see what you could find in a 409A report.